Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Pros

-• SAML SSO and SCIM confirmed: strongest identity credentials in the mid-market evaluation.
+SAML SSO and SCIM confirmed: strongest identity credentials in the mid-size evaluation.

 Cons

-• Requires programming skills: not accessible to non-technical mid-market teams.
+Requires programming skills: not accessible to non-technical mid-size teams.

 Templafy’s value for different roles or departments